Anu-Ra-g/Movies-API/README.md

 4. Run the command <br>
     `python runserver.py`

 Activating the virtual environment, will make the app run with all the necessary packages.
 On, running the command, the development server will be activated, running at `localhost:5000`.
 The URL will present an UI, made with the help of Swagger UI.
 Here you can make the HTTP requests to the endpoints.
+It will look like this

 ![alt text for image](/Swagger.png)